farm-ng/amiga-dev-kit/website/docs/apps/filter_app/README.md

     ![image](https://github.com/farm-ng/amiga-dev-kit/assets/39603677/4ca99130-db62-415f-a82c-3211fa7d9c5c)
     ![image](https://github.com/farm-ng/amiga-dev-kit/assets/39603677/cfb64d74-a70c-42d3-aee5-c304afed2d45)

-:::note NOTE
+:::info INFO
+**Amiga Calibration Guide**

+To ensure accurate calibration of your Amiga robot, please adhere to the following measurement guidelines:

+1. **Unit of Measurement**: All measurements must be taken in meters (m).

-For precise calibration of your Amiga, all measurements are taken in meters (m) and should originate from the central axis of the robot.
+2. **Reference Point**: Begin all measurements from the central axis of the robot.

-Please follow the indicated measurement guide to maintain consistency and reliability in data collection.
+3. **Axis Coordination**:

+    a. *X-Axis Coordination*:

+        - Positive X Value: Assign this to anything located ahead of the robot's center.

+        - Negative X Value: Use this for anything situated behind the robot's center.

+    b. *Y-Axis Coordination*:

+        - Positive Y Value: This applies to objects on the left-hand side of the robot's center.

+        - Negative Y Value: Assign this to objects on the right-hand side of the robot's center.

+Adhering to these guidelines ensures consistent and reliable data collection during your Amiga's calibration process.
 :::

     b.
 Input the correct track width and wheelbase.